 Although Dragonfall has a royal family, there is no specific aristocracy.
 Instead, the upper class are mainly the fantastically rich families that control trading and banking out of the city, as well as the priests and leaders of the more powerful guilds.
 As such, rules about who the monarch and her relatives may marry are lax.

 However, newcomers and poorer people often find it difficult to break into the middle class.
 Slavery is illegal in Dragonfall, but the poor are not usually accepted into the merchant guilds or crafting guilds, even as apprentices.
-Many lower class people join one of Dragonfall’s mercenary or privateer companies, or hope to make their fortune in the difficult life of merchant sailors.
+Many lower class people join one of Dragonfall’s mercenary or mercenary companies, or hope to make their fortune in the difficult life of merchant sailors.

 Law and order in Dragonfall is maintained by the Constabulary.
 There are not that many constables.
 They are generally well-liked by the other locals, but have a reputation for taking bribes.
 The Royal Palace is not guarded by the Constabulary, but by the Royal Guard.
 Many of Dragonfall’s wealthier families also hire private guards rather than rely on the Constabulary for protection.